mklmfane/airbus-test/README.md

   production: false,
   apiURL: 'https://api.sandbox.domain.com',
 };

-If you point your browser to the marketplace URL, it should call the Movies Store API and list the movies crawled from IMDb pages, as shown in figure 11.9.
+In case you point your browser to the marketplace URL, it should call the Movies Store API and list the movies crawled from IMDb pages, as shown in figure 11.9.
 It might take several minutes for DNS to propagate and for the marketplace to show up.